-For the poor farmer, the reliance on filling proverbial ‘dinner pail’ and feeding one’s community keeps agriculture at the core of ADF’s work.
+For the poor farmer, the reliance on feeding one’s community keeps agriculture at the core of USADF’s work.
 With over 60% of the world’s uncultivated arable land in Africa – creating pathways to prosperity through agriculture is a sound and practical investment.
-Africa is home to a multitude of nuts ranging from avocado and bambara nut, shea and palm nuts, to cashews and good ole’ peanuts (groundnut) – and ADF’s got a lot invested in nuts!
+Africa is home to a multitude of nuts ranging from avocado and bambara nut, shea and palm nuts, to cashews and good ole’ peanuts (groundnut) – and USADF has invested significantly in these value chains.

 For example, in Benin, our partners have successfully cracked the nut on the shea almonds nuts.
 Shea nuts are rich in vitamins and minerals, and the seed is rich in a mixture of edible oils and fats known as shea butter – a crucial nutritional resource for millions of rural households.

-Over in South Sudan, ADF is partnering with Amimbaru Paste Processing Cooperative Society (APP) to process locally sourced peanuts into peanut butter.
+In South Sudan, USADF is partnering with Amimbaru Paste Processing Cooperative Society (APP) to process locally sourced peanuts into peanut butter.
 With our investment, they plan to purchase peanuts from member and non-member farmers, make peanut paste using a modern pressing machine, and package it for sale.
 In addition to providing an affordable nutritional staple for local and regional consumption, these farmers are building their understanding of modern agricultural machinery, applying agricultural best practices, and improving their business and financial management skills.

 Finally, we highlight the enterprising women of Djiyito Di Malaguene in Senegal.
 They have raised the bar on the cashew nut by innovating around the cashew fruit, transforming it into “vegan meat.”